aspose-cells/Aspose.Cells-Products/cells/en/go-cpp/parser/xltm/_index.md

 title: Extract text and images from XLTM document with Go via C++
 weight: 570

-description: Go via C++ example code to extract text and images from XLTM file on Go via C++ Runtime Environment for Windows 32 bit, Windows 64 bit and Linux 64 bit.
+description: Go via C++ example code to extract text and images from XLTM file on Go via C++ Runtime Environment for Windows 64 bit and Linux 64 bit.
 keywords: [Go via C++ Aspose.Cells., Go via C++ Extract text and images from XLTM file., Go via C++ How to Parse XLTM File., Go via C++ Extract text from XLTM file., Extract images from XLTM file using Go via C++]
 ---